Magyartanulas/magyartanulas.github.io/infinitive_negation.md

 * Alex: Te nem szereted az AWS-t, igaz?
 (You don't like AWS, right?)
   * Barnabás: Nem, szerintem, hogy ők túl zajos.
 (No, I think they are too noisy.)
   * Barnabás: Dehogynem!
 Imádom őket!
 (Of course I do!
 I love (adore) them!)

+  `Dehogy` is used to counter a positive question whereas `dehogynem/dehogynincs` counters a negative question.
+They can be used for more passion in a reply.
+An `is` is added if it is used as a follow up for more emphasis.

 ### Listening